 It makes sense.
 Customers make purchases and companies make sales.
 That’s an easy way to keep them straight.

-Fishbowl Inventory is equipped with modules to help you perform a variety of inventory management tasks.
+Fishbowl is equipped with modules to help you perform a variety of inventory management tasks.
 One of those modules is called the Sales Order module.
-Here’s how the Fishbowl Inventory Wiki describes it:
+Here’s how Fishbowl’s Documentation Wiki describes it:

 “The Sales Order module … allows the creation of sales orders, credit returns, and drop ship orders.
 This module is often referred to as the SO module and also provides the ability to quick ship orders, take payments, print invoices, and much more.”